 If you have an active herpes infection, it is best to avoid swimming in public pools or hot tubs.

-If you must swim, make sure to cover your sores with a waterproof bandage and avoid contact with other swimmers.
+If you must swim, make sure to cover your sores with a waterproof bandage and avoid physical contact with other swimmers.

 If you have genital herpes, you can still enjoy swimming and other water activities.